ArchipelagoMW/Archipelago/WebHostLib/static/assets/tutorial/archipelago/commands_en.md

 - Just typing anything will broadcast a message to all players

 #### Remote Commands

 - `!hint <item name>` Tells you at which location in whose game your Item is.
 Note you need to have checked some locations to earn a hint.
 You can check how many you have by just running `!hint`
 - `!forfeit` If you didn't turn on auto-forfeit or if you allowed forfeiting prior to goal completion.
-Remember that "forfeiting" actually means sending out your remaining items in your world.
+Remember that " forfeiting" actually means sending out your remaining items in your world.
 - `!collect` Grants you all the remaining checks in your world.
 Can only be used after your goal is complete or when you have forfeited.

 #### Host only (on Archipelago.gg or in your server console)

 - `/forfeit <Player Name>` Forfeits someone regardless of settings and game completion status